Los Angeles streets, 41–266

 This article covers streets in Los Angeles, California between and including 41st Street and 250th Street.
 Major streets have their own linked articles; minor streets are discussed here.

 These streets run parallel to each other, roughly east–west.

 Streets change from west to east (for instance West 1st Street to East 1st Street) at Main Street.

 Many of the elementary schools in South Los Angeles bear names of numbered streets.

-Details

 44th Street

 44th Street has been renamed Vernon Avenue, and is served by Metro Local: line 105.